tacoshackrsps/tacoshackrsps.github.io/updates/_posts/2026-03-29-Late-Night-Light-Work.md

 I plan to get a host for the game server and release a playable client soon.
 Stay tuned for more updates.
 Post suggestions on the forum or in the discord.
 I could use ideas.
 Planning to start working on quests that aren't already implemented.
 Every F2P quest is ingame.
+I am also working on my own highscore API to mimic what has been done already, thanks Chat GPT.